AutoResearch/autora-template-cookiecutter/README.md

 # AutoRA Cookiecutter Template

 This is a command line tool for creating the structure of a new AutoRA subpackage.
-[Here](https://autoresearch.github.io/autora/), you can find the documentation for AutoRa.
+[Here](https://autoresearch.github.io/autora/) you can find the documentation for AutoRA.

 ## Usage